What is a Known Traveler Number and how to use it

 - TSA PreCheck: $85 for a 5-year membership

-If you’re looking to save money, remember that there are many credit cards that will reimburse you for either the TSA PreCheck or Global Entry fees, including:
+If you’re looking to save money, remember that there are many credit cards that will reimburse you for either the TSA PreCheck or Global Entry fees (up to $100), including many of the top travel rewards cards like The Platinum Card® from American Express and Chase Sapphire Reserve®.

-It’s important to make this distinction, because fees for NEXUS and SENTRI are not covered.
+It’s essential to make this distinction because fees for NEXUS and SENTRI are not covered.

 As a disclaimer, entering your KTN is not a guarantee that you’ll be able to use the expedited security lanes, although it should work an overwhelming majority of the time.

 If you don’t like waiting in long lines at the airport, you’ll definitely want to consider obtaining a Known Traveler Number (KTN).
-Having this allows you to go through expedited security screening at the airport where you also will not be required to take off your belts, jackets, or shoes.
-So you can get through security with much less hassle, and save tons of time as well!
+Having this allows you to go through expedited security screening at the airport, where you also will not be required to take off your belts, jackets, or shoes.

 Once you’ve been approved through one of these programs, make sure to input your KTN to your frequent flyer profiles, or whenever you purchase a plane ticket.
 You’ll know you can use the expedited security lines if you see the words “TSA PreCheck” on your boarding pass.

-And don’t forget, some travel credit cards reimburse you for Global Entry/TSA PreCheck fees, like the Capital One® Venture® Rewards Credit Card.
+And don’t forget, some travel credit cards reimburse you for Global Entry or TSA PreCheck fees, like the Chase Sapphire Reserve.

 Let us know your experiences with having a KTN and how much time it has saved you at the airport!